micilini/ExportAsDoc/README.md

 ---

-For further questions or issues, feel free to open an issue in the repository.
+## Contributing

+Feel free to open issues or submit pull requests to improve the script.

+---

+## License

+This script is open-source and available under the MIT License.